 - Be considerate of other visitors

-In addition to Leave No Trace, you should also become familiar with the specific set of rules and regulations for the forest, park, or wilderness area you’re backpacking in.
-Often times, these regulations will be listed on your permit, which you can use for reference during your trip.
+In addition to Leave No Trace, you should also become familiar with the specific set of rules and regulations for the forest, park, or wilderness area in which you’re backpacking.
+Often, these regulations will be listed on your permit, which you can use for reference during your trip.
 The big one to pay attention to is food storage.
-If you’re in bear country or if those pesky marmots are around, you’ll want to store your food properly (usually in a canister or bag of some sort) to protect yourself, your food, and the local wildlife.
+If you’re in bear country or if those pesky marmots are around, you’ll want to store your food properly to protect yourself, your food, and the local wildlife.

 Aside from the official rules, hiking etiquette is an informal set of guidelines to take with you on the trail.
 Most of these are fairly common sense practices, like saying hi to passing hikers and taking snack breaks away from the trail.
 Those etiquette tips that might not be as obvious include yielding to uphill traffic while hiking and not pitching your tent near others to preserve both theirs and your intimate experience.

 Backpacking once is like trying to eat a single potato chip.
 Why?
 Because an enjoyable and profound wilderness experience removed from the hustle and bustle of city life makes it easy to get hooked.
 With your only obligations consisting of hiking and simple tasks like setting up camp and cooking food, it’s impossible not to live in the moment, connect to your surroundings, and focus on the bigger picture themes in life.